smucclaw/eu-ai-act/act.md

 b)  testing/auditing procedures and verifications based on the data and documentation provided by the provider have been exhausted or proved insufficient.

-notification shall contain the conclusions of the assessment of the technical documentation

-and the reasoned assessment decision.
+    1. The decision shall be notified to the provider or its authorised representative.
+The notification shall contain the conclusions of the assessment of the technical documentation and the reasoned assessment decision.

 Where the AI system is in conformity with the requirements set out in Title III, Chapter 2, an EU technical documentation assessment certificate shall be issued by the notified body.
 The certificate shall indicate the name and address of the provider, the conclusions of the examination, the conditions (if any) for its validity and the data necessary for the identification of the AI system.